berttejeda/bert.lessons/terraform/lesson-01/introduction.md

 ### Mac OSX

-For Mac OSX I recommend you install terraform using [homebrew](https://docs.brew.sh/Installation).
+For Mac OSX, I recommend you install terraform using [homebrew](https://docs.brew.sh/Installation).

 Simply run `brew install terraform`.

+Let's move on to core concepts.

 ## Core concepts

 ### Order of Operations

 - The major elements of Terraform are:
-    - Inputs variables
+    - Input variables
     - Resources
     - Data sources (A.K.A read-only resources)
     - Providers
     - Modules
+    - Output variables
-- To deploy a Terraform project, you must first organize these elements in configuration code (.tf files)
+- To deploy a Terraform project, you must first organize such elements in configuration code (.tf files)

 That said, the order of operations for deploying infrastructure via terraform is as follows: